MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

 If no registry address is specified, Docker will first check to see if the image exists locally, and if it doesn't, pull the image from  [Docker Hub](http://hub.docker.com).
 Docker Hub allows unlimited storage of public images and is typically where you'll pull from unless and until you make your own images -- even then, those images usually extend public images from Docker Hub.

  If no tag is specified, Docker will default to pulling the `:latest` tag.
 This can have unintended consequences -- you might upgrade your database or your web server without realizing that you've done so. `:latest`  for MySQL is currently version 8, but we'll get MySQL 5.7 because we've specified that tag.
-The REEADME for a Docker image will usually document available tags (like the official [Docker Hub page for MySQL](https://hub.docker.com/_/mysql/) does, and a full list is often available under the **tags** link on that page.
+The README for a Docker image will usually document available tags (like the official [Docker Hub page for MySQL](https://hub.docker.com/_/mysql/) does, and a full list is often available under the **tags** link on that page.

 ### container_name (2nd level)
 ```